noagird/Game-Jam/README.md

-# The Robot Shooter
+# Pizza Time
-A project for my game design class
+Part of the game jam final for our game design class

 Description
-a game where you go through a maze to find a key in order to escape a robot infested area
+a game where you go through a house to find semi-hidden ingredients in order to make a pizze before a timer ends.

 ## Implementation
 A first-person player-controlled character that can move with keyboard and mouse control